A Testicular Cancer Recovery Journey

 So I cut out a lot of food.
 And so you know, three main food groups meat and dairy, see a letter processed foods, just you name it, cut everything out, and I just started eating as clean as I possibly could.
-And I think one of the biggest things as well is that we don’t actually give our bodies enough credit to actually heal itself.
-If our bodies are very, very, very smart machines. problem is we’re constantly bombarding rubbish and not not giving you the chance to clean it’s filters do its thing.
+And I think one of the biggest things as well is that we don’t actually give our bodies enough credit to actually heal themselves.
+If our bodies are very, very, very smart machines. problem is we’re constantly bombarding rubbish and not giving you the chance to clean its filters and do its thing.

 So, you know, that’s where kind of a juice fast or water fast whatever comes in.
 And can be and can have such profound effects.
 So, you know, yeah.

-So I was gonna say so you didn’t make those changes after the second time that you ended up in the hospital.
-You made these changes after the third time in the hospita.l
+So I was gonna say that you didn’t make those changes after the second time that you ended up in the hospital.
+You made these changes after the third time in the hospital.

 After they.
 Yeah, there’s this Well, technically the second letter came over.
 Yes.
-The third don’t assess because, yeah.
-So it wasn’t the all these changes didn’t really start until mid 2011.
+The third doesn’t assess because, yeah.
+So it wasn’t that all these changes didn’t really start until mid-2011.